 Potency and Performance

-If you’re looking for a massive hit, the Sherlock pipe may not be your first choice but it can easily outperform your average spoon pipe.
-Obviously, the massiveness of the hits is going to hinge on factors like the size of the bowl, the chamber and so on.
-But no matter what Sherlock you get, you can often rest assured that the size of the bowl will be pretty generous.
-In most Sherlocks, the carb is larger than what you’ll get with a glass spoon pipe too.
-This all translates to longer smoking times and heavier hits.
+If you’re looking for a massive hit, the Sherlock pipe may not be your first choice, but did you know it can easily outperform your average spoon pipe?
+Obviously, the massiveness of the hits is going to hinge on factors like the size of the bowl, the chamber, and so on.
+But no matter what Sherlock pipe you get, you can often rest assured that the size of the bowl will be pretty generous.
+In most Sherlocks, the carb is larger than what you’ll get with a glass spoon pipe, too.
+This all translates to longer smoke sessions and heavier hits.

 You’ll probably find that a Sherlock pipe is one of the most comfortable hand pipes to use.
 This all comes down to its ergonomic design that features a lengthy curve conducive to the palm of your hand.
 The Sherlock design also lends to a more reliable grip so even when you’re puffing on those heavier hits, you’re less likely to lose your hold and end up crying over spilled herb.

-If you’re using a glass Sherlock as opposed to a wooden one, you have the added benefit of seeing how your herb burns.
+If you’re using a glass Sherlock pipe or glass Gandalf pipe as opposed to a wooden one, you have the added benefit of seeing how your herb burns.
 This is more than a novelty.
-It can help you to recognize when it’s time to repack your bowl, whether your bowl is packed too tightly or if any ash, debris or resin is blocking the path of the smoke.
+It can help you to recognize when it’s time to repack your bowl, whether your bowl is packed too tightly, or if any ash, debris, or resin is blocking the path of the smoke.
 Why compromise your hits if you don’t have to?

 The Challenge of the Sherlock Pipe

-One of the biggest challenges of using a Sherlock pipe is a result of one of its strongest features; its unique shape.
-While a Sherlock looks undeniably interesting, it can be a hard pipe to clean when compared to water pipes or simple spoon models.
-The slender curvature can easily trap resin and debris and, depending on the length and curve of your Sherlock, a straightened out paper clip probably won’t do the trick.
-A screen can be of particular use you in helping maintain a Sherlock.
-You can also boil your Sherlock or use 90% isopropyl alcohol to clean it but the resin will be sacrificed.
+One of the biggest challenges of using a Sherlock pipe is a result of one of its strongest features: the unique shape.
+While a Sherlock is undeniably interesting to look at, it can be a hard pipe to clean compared to water pipes or simple weed pipe models, such as the classic spoon pipe.
+The slender curvature can easily trap resin and debris and, depending on the length and curve of your Sherlock, a straightened paper clip probably won’t do the trick.
+A screen can be of particular use to you in helping maintain a Sherlock.
+You can also boil your Sherlock (if it’s glass or some types of metal) or use 90% isopropyl alcohol to clean it.

-So after all the logic and reason, we can deduce that the Sherlock pipe is a bold statement reinforced with a slew of attractive features and one setback that you can get around with a bit of ingenuity and/or sacrifice.
+So after all the logic and reason, we can deduce that the Sherlock pipe is a bold statement reinforced with a slew of attractive features and one setback that you can get around with a bit of ingenuity.
 Are you the type of smoker to be able to pull off a Sherlock?
-We’ll leave you to be the detective to close this particular case.
+We’ll leave you to be the detective on that particular case.